 Pace egg rolling was a popular Easter tradition in many parts of Regency Britain.
-The name Pace egg comes from ‘Pasch’ meaning Easter in Old English.
-In Lancashine, Pace eggs were customarily rolled down a hill to symbolise the stone being rolled away from Christ’s tomb.
+The name Pace egg comes from ‘Pasch.’
+This archaic word in English means Passover, or Easter.
+In Lancashire, Pace eggs were customarily rolled down a hill to symbolise the stone being rolled away from Christ’s tomb when he rose from death.
 The egg rolling contest would be won by the person whose egg went the furthest.

 Some Pace eggs were beautifully decorated and given as gifts.
 In April 1789 the New Exeter Journal commented that:

 ‘It is still the custom in the North of England, at this season of Easter, to present paste (or pasche) eggs to young women; they are covered with gold leaf, and stained.
 This is a relic of antient [an obsolete spelling of ancient] superstition, an egg being in former times considered as a type of our Saviour’s resurrection.’

 Regency people used papier-mache eggs decorated with velvet and ribbons, or covered with gold leaf, to enclose small Easter gifts.
 The two halves of the egg would be tied together with ribbon.

 The first egg-shaped Easter confectionery was made by Italian born Guglielmo Jarrin, who had worked as a confectioner from an early age.
 Confectioners were often highly skilled and made a good income preparing elaborate sweets for the dinner tables of the Regency elite.
 In his book The Italian Confectioner (1827) Jarrin included recipes for sweets shaped like eggs.
 His recipes were complicated and called for making eggshell shaped cases with sugar, nuts and fruit.
 The cases were wrapped around trinkets.
 Another of his recipes involved creating a sugar eggshell case to be filled with yellow cream that resembled egg yolks.